 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) outlining your closing costs from your lender within three days of getting your application.
+You'll get a Loan Estimate (LE) detailing closing costs from your mortgage lender within three days of getting your application.

-This estimate is based on the loan amount.
-RESPA requirements mandate that it has to involve all closing costs and be within a precise range of accuracy, and I'll review the estimate and let you know if it all looks okay.
+The estimate rests on the loan amount, and RESPA requirements mandate that it has to involve all closing costs and fall within a narrow range of accuracy.
+I'll examine the estimate and let you know if it all looks okay.

-Then we'll close on your house.
-This will most likely take place at a title company or escrow office and will most often be a smooth and calm affair.
+Then we'll close on your home.
+This should happen at a title company or escrow office and will most likely be a smooth and easygoing event.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+It's time to move into your new home.
 Enjoy it.
-And if you need anything or have any questions, be sure to call me at 828-835-8500 or e-mail me at .
+And if you have any questions, make sure you contact me at 828-835-8500 or e-mail me at .